What Is a Director Removal for Cause?

 - Using the corporation for his or her own personal gain.

 - Violating the policies of the corporation by serving on another corporation's board of directors.

 - Taking part in illegal activities regarding the corporation's securities.

 - Violating the corporation's code of ethics or any other written agreements the business has among the directors.

 - Creating an unhealthy or dysfunctional boardroom through inappropriate behavior or disrespecting the other members of the corporation.

 Basically, the removal of a director should only be done when absolutely necessary.
 However, the reasons for doing so are up to the corporation's other directors and shareholders.
 If a director has failed his or her fiduciary duty in some way, then he or she should be removed from the board.

 If you need help with a director removal for cause, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.